In this course, we will study state and local politics with special attention to issues of the built environment.

 F—designates work that does not meet ANY of the standards set above or which is not handed in.

-Plagiarism is a prevalent but highly unethical practice.
-Plagiarism will result in the immediate failure of this course and disciplinary action which could lead to expulsion from the University.
+Plagiarism: Plagiarism is a highly unethical practice which will result in the immediate failure of this course and disciplinary action which could lead to expulsion from the University.
 If you are having problems in the course please come and talk to me about it rather than doing something that could put your entire college career in jeopardy.
+You should also take advantage of the resources of the Academic Success Center.

 Plagiarism includes, but is not limited to the following: